outipaloahde/jalitsu3/README.md

-# Jalitsu webapp
+# Jalitsu CRUD application for a football team to manage events
 Lopputyö / Ohjelmistokehityksen teknologioita / Haaga-Helia AMK 2018

-# CRUD application for a football team to manage events
 (Update and and teampage in progress)

 Usage: